 In general, we find that January and September are the best months to visit Disney World.

-For a variety of reasons, we feel that November and December will be the best months at Disney World in 2021.
+For a variety of reasons, we feel that November and December will also be great months at Disney World in 2023.
 Read our post on Disney World – Month by Month Rankings for a comparison of each one.

-Our article on “Should you visit Disney World in 2021 or 2022?” can helps make the case for each year and includes the positives and negatives for both.
+Our article “Should you visit Disney World in 2023 or 2024?” can help make the case for each year and includes the positives and negatives for both.

 Changes During Phased Reopening

-Some of the new safety guidelines at Disney World include:
+Some of the current safety guidelines at Disney World include:

 - Increased Sanitization